 Why Sell Your Used Hard Drives

 By identifying when to sell, and selling at the right moment, you help maximize that.
-If you sell to early, you loose too much value due to installation and price drop of your new gear.
-If you sell too late, then you end up with a bunch of hard drive paper weights.
+If you sell to early, you lose too much value due to installation and price drop of your new gear.
+If you sell too late, then you end up with a bunch of hard drive paperweights.